 For clarity of presentation we assume just one polarization, and we drop the second sum because it greatly fails to conserve energy.
-Dropping this kind of term is known as the "rotating-wave approximation" and is discussed in greater detail in Chapter 10.
+Dropping this kind of term is known as the "rotating-wave approximation" and is discussed in greater xin Chapter 10.

-The detection rate for this model is calculated in detail in Appendix A, here we just give an outline.
+The detection rate for this model is calculated in detail in Appendix B, here we just give an outline.
 Treating H_I as a perturbation, we first observe that to zero'th order the field $E_0(t)$ evolves under Maxwell's equations from whatever is the initial conditions.
-Also under zero'th order, the probability of a given electron being excited $\langle b_i^{\dagger} b_i \rangle$ and the coherence between valence and conduction states $\langle b_i \rangle$ are zero.
-In second order time-dependent perturbation theory, however, the probability of excitation grows as (Equation A.20)
+Also under zero'th order, the probability of a given electron being excited $\left\langle b_i^{\dagger} b_i \right\rangle$ and the coherence between valence and conduction states $\left\langle b_i \right\rangle$ are zero.
+In second order time-dependent perturbation theory, however, the probability of excitation grows as (Equation B.20)